msampaio/musicontour/docs/about.rst

 General Public License for more details.

-You should have received a copy of the GNU General Public License along with Villa Lobos Contour Module; see the file COPYING.
-If not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.
+You should have received a copy of the GNU General Public License along with Villa Lobos Contour Module; see the file `COPYING
+<copying.html>`_.
+If not, write to the Free Software Foundation, Inc.,
+51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.

 .. _Genos: http://genos.mus.br